 Let’s start with some basics.

-Developed in the 1990’s to help companies comply with equal opportunity hiring and candidate contact management, Applicant Tracking Systems quickly became the pervasive system for hiring.
+Applicant Tracking Systems were developed in the 1990’s to help companies comply with equal opportunity hiring and candidate contact management.
+They quickly became the pervasive system for hiring.
 In the early days ATS could also do basic resume keyword parsing and matching to job descriptions.

 ATS’s ability to automate resume storing and processing requirements evolved over time to focus more on applicant tracking than compliance.

-In a Forbes article last year, Jon Kestenbaum (@JKestenbaum on Twitter) of Talent Tech Labs, a research firm and incubator focused on Talent Acquisition Technology, was asked how ATS technology is evolving:
+In a Forbes article last year, Jon Kestenbaum of Talent Tech Labs, a research firm and incubator focused on Talent Acquisition Technology, explained how ATS technology is evolving:

 “The ATS was originally about compliance, and then it was about filtering and searching.
 It’s increasingly about identifying passive talent.
 This is now possible as CRM — Candidate Relationship Management — technology gets built into ATS.
 As a result, everything that can be tracked is now being tracked.
 Employers track how many times you come to the job site, how many times you read blogs, which postings you’ve read.
 My brother used to apply to eight jobs at one company.
 But he can’t do that anymore.
 Companies know that you’ve applied to eight jobs there and don’t take you seriously anymore.